Markets

 Payments

-You can pay your local market stall rent, or any other fees we've requested, online.
-You'll need your local market stall application reference number to make the payment.
+You can pay your local market stall rent, or any other fees we've requested for local market trading, online.
+All stall fees are non-refundable.

 More information